Moving to a sustainable future

 We hope to see you at our open day and final service here on 21st June 2025.

-We will remove the old college photographs from the staircase in the Greenhalgh building and digitize them so that they are available online.
+We will remove the old college photographs from the staircase in the Greenhalgh building and digitise them so that they are available online.
 We will archive the originals if you would like to access them in future.

 We will take a selection of the college’s art and other artefacts to display to help communicate our history and our ethos.